-- (i) The electrical installation work performed for each employer the individual worked for in the electrical trade during the previous period; - (ii) The correct electrical category the individual worked in; and - (iii) The actual number of hours worked in each category under the proper supervision of a Washington certified, master journeyman electrician, journeyman electrician or appropriate master specialty electrician or specialty electrician under that specific training certificate.
+(i) The electrical installation work performed for each employer the individual worked for in the electrical trade during the previous period;

+(ii) The correct electrical category the individual worked in; and

+(iii) The actual number of hours worked in each category under the proper supervision of a Washington certified, master journey level electrician, journey level electrician or appropriate master specialty electrician or specialty electrician under that specific training certificate.
 If a trainee possesses multiple training certificates, an affidavit must be submitted for each training certificate for the hours worked under that specific training certificate.